fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 This specification recommends and defines AES-GCM as both the inner and outer cryptographic transforms, identified as DOUBLE_AEAD_AES_128_GCM_AEAD_AES_128_GCM and DOUBLE_AEAD_AES_256_GCM_AEAD_AES_256_GCM.
-These transforms provides for authenticated encryption and will consume additional processing time double-encrypting for HBH and E2E.
+These transforms provide for authenticated encryption and will consume additional processing time double-encrypting for HBH and E2E.
 However, the approach is secure and simple, and is thus viewed as an acceptable trade-off in processing efficiency.

+Note that names for the cryptographic transforms are of the form DOUBLE_(inner transform)_(outer transform).

-This specification also allows for the NULL cipher to be used as the outer cryptographic transform in cases where a secure transport are used over the hop, with those transforms identified as DOUBLE_AEAD_AES_128_GCM_NULL_NULL and DOUBLE_AEAD_AES_256_GCM_NULL_NULL.
+This specification also allows for the NULL cipher to be used as the outer cryptographic transform in cases where a secure transport is used over the hop, with those transforms identified as DOUBLE_AEAD_AES_128_GCM_NULL_NULL and DOUBLE_AEAD_AES_256_GCM_NULL_NULL.

-Open Issue: It is not clear if the NUL ciphers are needed or not.
+Open Issue: It is not clear if the NULL ciphers are needed or not.
 The authors plan to remove them from the next version of the draft unless there is a reasonable support and reasons to keep them in.